Fabio Leimer: Formula BMW

 In 2006, Leimer graduated to single-seater racing, competing in the Formula BMW ADAC series in Germany.
 He started the year with Team Rosberg, but finished the season with a different team, Matson Motorsport.
-During the year, he accumulated four points to be classified eighteenth in the standings.
-He also competed in the end-of-season Formula BMW World Final, held in Valencia, where he finished in nineteenth place.
+During the year, he accumulated four points to be classified 18th in the standings.
+He also competed in the end-of-season Formula BMW World Final, held in Valencia, where he finished in 19th place.

 Formula Renault

 The following year, Leimer moved up to Formula Renault, racing in both the Eurocup Formula Renault 2.0 and Italian Formula Renault 2.0 championships for Jenzer Motorsport.

-In the Eurocup series, he scored points in three races and took a single fastest lap at Donington Park to end the year in seventeenth place.
+In the Eurocup series, Leimer scored points in three races and took a single fastest lap at Donington Park to end the year in seventeenth place.

 In the Italian championship, Leimer scored points in eleven of the fourteen races and took two podium places (at Spa-Francorchamps and Valencia) to be classified eleventh in the standings.